 - Fly long enough that you will need to to stop, figure out where to park, get fuel at an unfamiliar airport, get food, use the bathroom, etc. These are things students rarely do during training.

 - Deal with areas that may have very different weather than your home airport.

 - Experience navigation in areas that are more sparsely populated and where there may be fewer landmarks or roads to follow

 - Learning how much time you need before and after a flight and at stops.
 Students usually significantly underestimate the total time they’ll need.

 There are some other things that may come up in planning for this flight.

 - PTV is a CalFire Base.
 Good to know what that means and how it might affect you.

-- Almost everyone notices the “Special Military Activity” area over the mountains north of Los Angeles.
+- Lots of students notice the “Special Military Activity” area over the mountains north of Los Angeles.
 Using flight following, you should have no concerns about going through that area.
 In fact, I’ve never been aware of any special activity there; I’ve found some indications this was established as a route for cruise missile testing, but can’t confirm it.